carbonatedgatorade/quartz/content/03 The People/02 Everyone Else/Outrider Vale.md

 ---
 **Orc - She/Her**

 *Tall and golden haired.
 She keeps to herself, but will talk if approached.
-Often on the back of her destrier, Luca.*
+Often on the back of her destrier, [[Luca]].*